fazleelahhee/custom-plugin/README.md

     $git clone https://fazleelahee@bitbucket.org/fazleelahee/inpsyde-custom-plugin.git .
 ```

-When git clone is done, than goto the WordPress Admin -> Plugins, then activate "Inpsyde Custom Plugin"
+When git clone is done, then go to the WordPress Admin -> Plugins then activate "Inpsyde Custom Plugin"

 ### Differences both type of WordPress installation
-Composer base WordPress installation plugin classes are loaded via composer auto loader.
-However, standard WordPress installation I have added SPL auto loader to load the class.
+Composer base WordPress installation plugin classes are loaded via composer autoloader.
+However, standard WordPress installation I have added SPL autoloader to load the class.

 ## Template Override
-Default template can be override by placing "template-wpc-plugin.php" in current working theme folder.
-Frontend design can modify/ update without modifying file in the plugin.
+The default template can be overridden by placing "template-wpc-plugin.php" in the current working theme folder.
+Frontend design can modify/ update without modifying the file in the plugin.

 ## Filtering/ mutating API response

-You can able to add/remove or edit table header using filter hook.
+You can able to add/remove or edit table header using a filter hook.
 Available filters:
 * wpcp_plugin_user_collection
 * wpcp_plugin_single_user

 **wpcp_plugin_user_collection**
-Using this filter you can able to add/remove column from user list table.
-Following example I will add "website" column user table without modifying plugin code.
+Using this filter you can able to add/remove a column from user list table.
+Following the example, I will add "website" column user table without modifying plugin code.

 **Note:** Place this code into functions.php or your custom plugin.